shashankskagnihotri/plots/README.md

-Most of the code is written by (Jasper Hoffmann)[https://github.com/JasperHoffmann] while collaborating on the project (Towards improving robustness of compressed CNNs)[https://github.com/JasperHoffmann/pruneshift].
+Most of the code is written by [Jasper Hoffmann](https://github.com/JasperHoffmann) while collaborating on the project [Towards improving robustness of compressed CNNs](https://github.com/JasperHoffmann/pruneshift).

 # plots
 making plots for CIFAR-100 and ImageNet-100